larenspear/larenspear/README.md

 ### Hi there 👋

-I'm Laren, a third year Master's student in Computer Science at Texas A&M. I graduated from the University of Texas at Austin in 2021, majoring in Chemistry with the Elements of Computing certificate.
-I love coffee, trivia, and electronic music.
-I mostly use Python, but I've used all sorts of languages at one point or another through the random computing courses I've taken.
-I currently work in Dr. James Caverlee's lab on a variety of data mining and information retrieval research topics.
+I'm Laren, a software engineer at Pacific Northwest National Lab, working in the Research Computing directorate on the AI/ML Solutions team.
+I graduated from Texas A&M in 2024, earning a MS in computer science under Dr. James Caverlee.
+My thesis was entitled "Compressing Ethical AI: Quantization Effects Of Large Language Models For Ethical Question Answering."
+Prior to that, I graduated from the University of Texas at Austin in 2021, majoring in Chemistry with the Elements of Computing certificate.

-- 📫: larenspear@tamu.edu
+- 📫: larenspear@gmail.com
-- 🌱 I’m currently learning: the math required to do Project Euler
+- 🌱 I’m currently learning: CI/CD
 - 😄 Pronouns: he/him
 - 💬 Ask me about: BM25
-- ⚡ Fun fact: I used to be a DJ when I lived in Austin. (and many more fun facts where that came from)
+- ⚡ Fun fact: I DJ and collect vinyl records.
+-
 <!--
 **larenspear/larenspear** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.